nopnop2002/python-periphery-tm1637/README.md

 cd python-periphery-tm1637/
 vi tm1637.py
 ```
-If you use this module on something other than Raspberry Pi, you should change the following:
+If you use this module on something other than Raspberry Pi, you will need to change the GPIO.
 ```
 $ python3 tm1637.py --help
 usage: tm1637.py [-h] [--clk CLK] [--dio DIO]